Pressio/pressio4py/docs/pages/main.md

 @m_class{m-frame m-default}

 @parblock
-*Leading-edge reduced order models (ROMs) for dynamical systems in science and engineering.*
+*Advancing reduced order models (ROMs) for dynamical systems in science and engineering.*

 This is the documentation of the [Python library](https://github.com/Pressio/pressio4py), one component of the [Pressio ecosystem](https://pressio.github.io/).
 @endparblock